Húsavík Green Hostel, also called "Prestsholt" by locals, is a former single family home transformed into a hostel.

-The place is now owned and run by Elke Christine Wald, who has been living in Iceland for more than 12 years and has traveled and appreciated much of the country throughout those years.
+It is owned and run by Elke Christine Wald, who has been living in Iceland for more than 15 years and has traveled and appreciated much of the country throughout those years.
 Her expertise is in nature conservation, environment and natural resources, combined with consultancy and tourism.

 Elke was significantly involved in developing the Húsavík Whale Museum and its whale research as project manager for nearly seven years, before she decided to acquire a MSc Degree in environment and natural resources at the University of Iceland.